multipaths/DiffuPath/README.rst

 DiffuPath |build| |coverage|
 ==========================

-DiffuPath offers a bioinformatic tool foor pathway enrichment, wrapping the generalizable Python implementation diffuPy of the null diffusion algorithm for metabolomics data described by [1]_ and applying it simultaneously over `PathMe <http://networkx.github.io/>`_ [2]_ pathway compilation background network.
+DiffuPath offers a bioinformatic tool foor pathway enrichment, wrapping the generalizable Python implementation diffuPy of the null diffusion algorithm for metabolomics data described by [1]_ and applying it simultaneously over the three databases (KEGG, Reactome and WikiPathways) integrated network retrieved from `PathMe <http://networkx.github.io/>`_ [2]_ pathway compilation.

 Installation